Ty the Tasmanian Tiger 4: Reception

 Ty the Tasmanian Tiger 4 received mixed to positive reviews.
 Notably, the game did not receive as much coverage as the three preceding games.
-Points of contention include the game's short length, lack of innovation, and a what is felt to be a noticeable downgrade from 3D to 2D.
-Another issue was that the previous 2D entries in the series, which were on the Gameboy Advance, were more fun.
+Points of contention include the game's short length, lack of innovation, and what is felt to be a noticeable downgrade from 3D to 2D.
+Another issue was that the previous 2D entries in the series, which were on the Game Boy Advance, were considered more fun.

+Remaster

+A remastered version of the game, titled Ty the Tasmanian Tiger 4: Bush Rescue Returns, was announced in September 2022 for the Nintendo Switch to mark the series' 20th anniversary, which was released on September 26, 2023.